 The FDRViEWS Collector runs on a Windows platform as a Java application and controls the scheduling of the data extracts for all the Data Pumps.
 It consolidates all the data from the Data Pumps and loads the data up into the database schema of the FDRViews Datastore.
 The Collector will automatically discover and connect to each Data Pump, so no manual configuration is required.

 The FDRViews Datastore is a standard SQL database, in which the snapshot data transmitted by the Collector is stored as sets of tables, with each set of tables corresponding to one snapshot.
 Snapshots are retained in the database either by number of days or the number of snapshots to be kept.
 The Snapshots are interrogated and reported on by the FDRViews Analyzer component.
-The datastore can run on a file server, with the GUI running on one or more PCs, providing they have access to the file server.
+The datastore can run on a file server, and accessed from an internet browser, provided a userid and password are supplied.

 The FDRViews GUI is a JAVA / MSoffice application.
 To get a result, you need to supply a Snaphot, filter and group the data, then ask a question about the data.
 The result is fed into a Microsoft EXCEL spreadsheet, where is is displayed as pie charts, line charts and summary reports.
 The GUI is presented as three different panels, or 'panes'.